Special Education - Deaf & Hard of Hearing (M.Ed.)

 Estimated Hours to Completion

-36 credit hours for master's; 27 hours for certification only
+36 credit hours for Master's; 27 hours for deaf/hard of hearing certification only

 Allowable Transfer Hours

-6 credit hours maximum for master's.
-All transfer hours are at advisor's discretion.
+6 credit hours maximum for Master's, at advisor's discretion.

 TTU Graduate School and COE scholarships, research assistantships, student loans (loans not available for cert only students)

 Visit the Student Business Services website to estimate your costs.